nityam-vasu/Comic_Crafter/README.md

 3. **GPU Memory**: In Colab, use Runtime > Change runtime type > GPU for better performance

-4. **Model Download**: The first run will take time as it downloads the Stable Diffusion model
+4. **Model Download**: The first run will take time as it downloads the base model

+5. **LORA Weights**: Ensure the `pytorch_lora_weights.safetensors` file is in the `models/weights/` directory

-5. **Backend Connection**: Make sure your frontend is configured to connect to the correct backend URL
+6. **Backend Connection**: Make sure your frontend is configured to connect to the correct backend URL

-6. **File Permissions**: If you encounter permission issues in Colab, use `!chmod +x` to make scripts executable
+7. **File Permissions**: If you encounter permission issues in Colab, use `!chmod +x` to make scripts executable

+8. **Ollama Installation**: If Ollama installation fails, ensure you've installed lshw first and check available system resources

+9. **Background Processes**: If background processes stop unexpectedly, check Colab's runtime logs for errors

+10. **Ollama nohup**: If using nohup, check logs with `!cat ollama.log` to confirm the server is running

 ## License